tobyshao/SinricClass/README.md

 # SinricClass

-An easy to use class to connect to io.sinric.com and make your ESP-Projects alexa compatible
+An "easy to use" class for connecting your esp-module to io.sinric.com and make your projects alexa compatible.
-- Big thank's to [kakopappa](https://github.com/kakopappa/sinric) for developement and hosting sinric.com!
+- Big thank's to [kakopappa](https://github.com/kakopappa/sinric) for developement and hosting of sinric.com!

 ## usage
 #### include Sinric-Library (Sinric.h) and Sinric-Device-Libraries (eg. SinricSwitch.h, SinricLight.h ...) an define credentials